qls0ulp/primer/README.md

 # Primer

-> An HTML5 template based on best practices
+> A basic HTML5 boilerplate for websites and web apps based on best practices